-The Directors are required by the Companies Act (Chap.
-386) to prepare financial statements in accordance with International Financial Reporting Standards as adopted by the EU which give a true and fair view of the state of affairs of the Company at the end of each financial year and of the profit or loss of the Company for the year then ended.
-In preparing the financial statements, the Directors should:
+The directors are required by the Companies Act (Chap.
+386) to prepare financial statements in accordance with International Financial Reporting Standards as adopted by the EU which give a true and fair view of the state of affairs of the Company and the Group at the end of each financial year and of the profit or loss of the Company for the year then ended.
+In preparing the financial statements, the directors should:

-- adopt the going concern basis unless it is inappropriate to presume that the Company will continue in business; - select suitable accounting policies and apply them consistently; - make judgements and estimates that are reasonable and prudent; - account for income and charges relating to the accounting period on the accruals basis; - value separately the components of asset and liability items; and - report comparative figures corresponding to those of the preceding accounting period
+- adopt the going concern basis unless it is inappropriate to presume that the Company and the Group will continue in business; - select suitable accounting policies and apply them consistently: - make judgements and estimates that are reasonable and prudent; - account for income and charges relating to the accounting period on the accruals basis; - value separately the components of asset and liability items; and - report comparative figures corresponding to those of the preceding accounting period

-The Directors are responsible for ensuring that proper accounting records are kept which disclose with reasonable accuracy at any time the financial position of the Company and which enable the Directors to ensure that the financial statements comply with the Companies Act (Chap.
+The directors are responsible for ensuring that proper accounting records are kept which disclose with reasonable accuracy at any time the financial position of the Company and the Group and which enable the directors to ensure that the financial statements comply with the Companies Act (Chap.
 386).
 This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
-The Directors are also responsible for safeguarding the assets of the Company, and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are also responsible for safeguarding the assets of the Company, and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.